-Of the 11861 patients who had ACLR surgery on the NLR, 54% had associated knee injuries that required surgical treatment.
-Medial meniscal surgery including partial meniscectomy and meniscal repair were the commonest associated surgery (22%).
+Of the 14,352 patients who had ACLR surgery on the NLR, 56% had associated knee injuries that required surgical treatment.
+Medial meniscal surgery including partial meniscectomy and meniscal repair were the commonest associated surgery (23%).
 The second most common associated procedure was lateral meniscal surgery (15%).

 Combined medial and lateral meniscal surgeries were undertaken in 7% of the patients.
-There has been a significant increase in associated lateral tenodesis procedures in 2019 compared to previous years.
+There has been a significant increase in associated lateral tenodesis procedures over the last 3 years compared to previous years.
 Table (4) shows a breakdown of patients who had knee surgery associated with ACLR procedures.